andersaamodt/stonr/README.md

 # 2. Ingest a sample event into the store
 stonr ingest sample.json

-# 3. Start the HTTP and WebSocket servers
+# 3. Start the HTTP and WebSocket servers (add --verbose/-v for live logs)
-stonr serve --env .env
+stonr serve --env .env --verbose

 # 4. Query events over HTTP
 curl "http://localhost:7777/query?authors=npub1&kinds=1"
 ```

+Running any command will bootstrap `.env` with sensible defaults if it is missing,
+placing `stonr-data/` next to the config file.
+Add `--verbose` (or `-v`) to `stonr serve`
+to print HTTP requests, WebSocket subscriptions, and mirror progress as they
+happen.

 See [docs/api.md](docs/api.md) for HTTP and WebSocket details,
 [docs/mirroring.md](docs/mirroring.md) for mirroring setups, and